 Boiled water does purify water to a certain extent.
 It kills viruses and bacteria, but it not only leaves, but can increase the concentration of contaminants such as arsenic, lead, mercury, and fluoride that a reverse osmosis system would eliminate.

 Trust the Water in Your Home to the Water System Experts!

 Reverse osmosis is an excellent filtration system to provide fresh, clean drinking water in your home.
 And while it may sound complex, realizing that it’s simply a thin film in your water system that only lets pure water pass is much easier to understand.

 The water system experts at Independent Water Service, Inc. have been providing drinking water solutions to homes and businesses throughout Central Washington since 1986.
-We are an EcoWater dealer, we offer a variety of drinking water solutions, water softeners, and solar-powered water heaters to provide you with the best tasting, cleanest water possible.
+We are an EcoWater dealer, we offer a variety of drinking water solutions, and water softeners to provide you with the best-tasting, cleanest water possible.